valtimo-platform/valtimo-documentation/release-notes/major10/10.3.0/valtimo-frontend-libraries.md

 * **Link to change password page**

-  If a password change/reset url has been configured, that url is shown on the 'account' tab.
-If not, no url is shown
+  A password reset link is shown in the 'account' tab in the right sidebar.

 * **Added Portaaltaak plugin**